Silk Cotton Tree

 Most commercial kapok, or Silk Cotton fiber, comes from the Island of Java in Indonesia.

 Adult trees produce seed pods.
 The pods contain seeds surrounded by a fluffy, yellowish fiber.
 That fiber is used as insulation, furniture stuffing and is even found inside some lifejackets.
 During WW II these life jackets were known as Mae Wests.
-The fiber is light-weight and waterproof.
+The fiber is lightweight and waterproof.

 The fiber is not used for clothing because it is short and breaks easily so it can not be easily made into thread like cotton.